zapkub/momoka-crypto-bot/README.md

 - Create Line Bot account and setup webhook in Line management
 - create .env file from .env.example

+## Feature
+- Ask crypto currency price in THB and USD in realtime (via Bx.in.th and cryptowatch)
+- Ask for margin between Bx and Bitfinex

 ## Architecture
 Momoka bot create with a simple design pattern (see below)